 For full muscular development in the quadriceps, you need to do 3 different motions.
 But most workout plans include only 1 of those motions: that of straightening the leg, as you would do with exercises like the leg extension, the squat and the leg press.
 And so on.

-helpful hints 4) Most Workout Plans Contain Contradictions and Inconsistencies Inherent Within the Plan
+this content 4) Most Workout Plans Contain Contradictions and Inconsistencies Inherent Within the Plan

 Out of the many workout plans I’ve analyzed over the years, I’ve rarely, if ever, found one that didn’t have some contradictions or inconsistencies inherent within the plan.
 And if a workout plan has any contradictions or inconsistencies, that means there’s something wrong with the plan.
 And in that case, the plan should be modified, to eliminate the contradiction or inconsistency.